kietly/cs109a/twitter-eda.md

 #### Summary of EDA Results

-Table 1 shows the results of EDA and important feature selection.
+Table 1, below, lists the features selected as a result of the EDA performed in this project.

 |Features        |Description                       |
 |:---------------|:---------------------------------|